Perfect Sourdough Apple Pie Bars with Salted CaramelĀ

 Shortbread Crust

-In a large bowl, add the melted butter, sugar, sourdough discard, vanilla extract, and salt.
-Mix with a whisk until smooth.
+In a large bowl, combine the melted butter, sugar, sourdough discard, vanilla extract, and salt.
+Use a whisk to mix the ingredients until smooth.

-Add the flour and mix with a rubber spatula until a dough forms.
+Next, add the flour and use a rubber spatula to mix until a dough forms.

 Pinch off pieces of the dough and scatter them evenly in the prepared baking dish.
-With your fingers or the back of a measuring cup, press the dough to form a crust.
-Bake for 15 minutes, then remove from the oven.
+Using your fingers or the back of a measuring cup, press the dough down to form a crust.

 Apple Filling

-While the shortbread bakes, prepare the apple filling and streusel topping.
+While the shortbread is baking, prepare the apple filling and streusel topping.

-Peel and slice the apple into 1/8th inch pieces and add them to a medium bowl.
-To the apples, add the sugar, flour, cinnamon and nutmeg.
-Mix with a rubber spatula until the apples are fully coated with the sugar mixture.
-Set aside.
+Begin by peeling and slicing the apple into 1/8-inch pieces.
+Place the apple slices in a medium bowl.
+Add the sugar, flour, cinnamon, and nutmeg to the apples.
+Use a rubber spatula to mix everything until the apple slices are completely coated with the sugar mixture.
+Set the mixture aside.

 Streusel Topping

-To a small bowl, add the oats, brown sugar, cinnamon, and salt.
-Whisk until evenly incorporated.
+In a small bowl, combine the oats, brown sugar, cinnamon, and salt.
+Whisk the ingredients together until they are evenly mixed.

-Cube the cold butter and add it to the oat mixture.
-Cut in the butter with a pastry cutter, two forks, or even your fingers, until it looks like coarse crumbs.
-Store in the fridge until ready to use.
+Next, cut the cold butter into cubes and add it to the oat mixture.
+Use a pastry cutter, two forks, or your fingers to work the butter into the mixture until it resembles coarse crumbs.

 Assemble

-Cool at room temperature for at least 30 minutes before placing in the fridge to chill for at least 2 hours, overnight is best, for easy slicing.
+Allow the dish to cool at room temperature for at least 30 minutes before placing it in the fridge to chill for at least 2 hours; overnight is ideal for easier slicing.

 Homemade Salted Caramel

-Next, once the sugar is melted, add in the room temperature butter, stirring vigorously.
-It will begin to bubble and rise.
-Be sure to continue to mix, as it will take some stirring to incorporate the sugar and butter fully.
+Once the sugar has melted, add the room temperature butter and stir vigorously.
+The mixture will begin to bubble and rise, so continue stirring to fully incorporate the sugar and butter.

-Continue to cook until the caramel begins to bubble and rise again, about 1-2 minutes.
+After the sugar and butter are well combined, slowly pour in the heavy cream while stirring continuously.
+Continue to cook until the caramel starts to bubble and rise again, which should take about 1 to 2 minutes.

-Remove from the heat and pour into a small bowl to cool.
+Finally, remove the pot from the heat and pour the caramel into a small bowl to cool.

 How to Serve:

-Serve the bars slightly warm or at room temperature for best flavor and texture.
-For a more elevated presentation, drizzle with additional salted caramel just before serving.
-They pair well with a scoop of vanilla ice cream or a dollop of lightly sweetened whipped cream.
-For a more formal setting, dust lightly with powdered sugar and garnish with thin apple slices or a sprinkle of flaky sea salt.
+Serve the bars slightly warm or at room temperature to enhance their flavor and texture.
+For a more elegant presentation, drizzle them with additional salted caramel just before serving.
+These bars pair wonderfully with a scoop of vanilla ice cream or a dollop of lightly sweetened whipped cream.
+In a more formal setting, consider dusting them lightly with powdered sugar and garnishing with thin apple slices or a sprinkle of flaky sea salt.

 How to Store:

 Store leftover bars in an airtight container in the refrigerator for up to five days.
-Allow them to cool completely before storing to prevent condensation.
-For longer storage, wrap individual bars tightly and freeze for up to two months.
-Thaw overnight in the refrigerator and reheat briefly at room temperature or in a low oven before serving.
+Make sure to allow them to cool completely before storing to prevent condensation.
+For longer storage, individually wrap each bar tightly and freeze for up to two months.
+To thaw, place them in the refrigerator overnight, and then reheat briefly at room temperature or in a low oven before serving.

 For More Guidance: